 Extended Example

 The next example represents an expanded version of the previous one, which brings more complexity.
-To effectively construct such schemas with multiple layers of nested structures, it's beneficial to have a fundamental understanding of this schema format.
+To effectively construct such schemas with multiple layers of nested structures, including custom validation functions, it's beneficial to have a fundamental understanding of this schema syntax.
 While the syntax may seem difficult at first, it becomes straightforward once you have a basic understanding of it.
 For more detailed information, reference documentations are available for C# and Java.

 %title: "Extended User Profile Dashboard API Response"